HIPS/autograd/docs/tutorial.md

 ## Supported and unsupported parts of numpy/scipy

 Numpy has [a lot of features](http://docs.scipy.org/doc/numpy/reference/).
-We've done our best to support most of them.  so far, we've implemented gradients for:
+We've done our best to support most of them.
+So far, we've implemented gradients for:
 * most of the [mathematical operations](../autograd/numpy/numpy_grads.py)
 * most of the [array and matrix manipulation routines](../autograd/numpy/numpy_grads.py)
 * some [linear algebra](../autograd/numpy/linalg.py) functions